curran/Code-Hub/README.md

 This code is running in [this page](http://curransoft.com/interactivegraphics/) to embed a wave simulation into a WordPress blog post.
  - [List Scripts](http://processingdb.org/scripts) - This page lists all scripts and links to the editor view for their latest revisions.
 For named scripts (modules and templates), the name is used for the link text, but for unnamed scripts (apps), the link text is formed by the script id and revision number in the form `scriptId`.`revNum`.
 In the future, we hope to be able to identify apps by name as well.

-## Running ProcessingDB
+## Running CodeHub
-ProcessingDB is designed to work in Unix environments and depends on having the following installed:
+CodeHub is designed to work in Unix environments and depends on having the following installed:
- - The [Git](http://git-scm.com/download) command line tool (the ProcessingDB server spawns Git child processes).
+ - The [Git](http://git-scm.com/download) command line tool (the CodeHub server spawns Git child processes).
  - [MongoDB](http://www.mongodb.org/display/DOCS/Quickstart)
  - [Node.js](https://github.com/joyent/node/wiki/Installation)
  - [NPM - Node Package Manager](http://npmjs.org/)